Ice Damage Repair Services included in Water Damage Repair Company

-Once enough ice damage forms, two things happen simultaneously: first, the ice builds, forming an ice dam inside the pipe, which causes any moving water left in the pipe to become blocked.
+Once enough ice forms, two things happen simultaneously: first, the ice builds, forming an ice dam inside the pipe, which causes any moving water left in the pipeline to become blocked.
 This blocked water then begins to build pressure.
 The second problem is the ice itself: ice expands as it freezes, forcing the pipe to weaken.
 With both kinds of pressure occurring at the same time, the pipe eventually gives out, causing a burst or break, which will result in needing restoration services.

 Preventing Burst Pipes

-In 2015, freezing temperatures made ice a huge problem for homeowners.
+In 2015, freezing temperatures made ice a massive problem for homeowners.
 A Tudor-style home in a Detroit historic home.
-The home is located in the Boston-Edison district.
-After frozen pipes burst the home turned into an ice castle.
-The extremely cold winter and 6i-degree temperatures made for a very destructive disaster.
+The home located in the Boston-Edison district.
+After frozen pipes burst, the house turned into an ice castle.
+The frigid winter and negative-degree temperatures made for a very destructive disaster.
 The water quickly froze creating amazing icicles that were as beautiful as they were dangerously destructive.
 The sheets of ice weighed down on the second floor so heavily that the ceilings crashed down into the first floor.

-There are several things a homeowner can do to help avoid dealing with the repair of burst pipes.
+There are several things a homeowner can do to help to avoid dealing with costly repairs from winter water damage

 As fall arrives, exterior faucets need to be cut off from the house water supply and be drained entirely to avoid trapped water freezing inside the pipe during winter.
 If you use an outdoor hose, disconnect the hose and drain the outside faucet to which it attaches.
 You can go one step further and purchase insulated coverings to help protect the outside faucets through the winter.

 Watch the weather.
-If you are aware of a serious cold snap coming, open any cabinetry that contains pipes that are part of an outside wall, such as in a kitchen or bathroom.
-For the duration of the cold snap, keep the cabinets open and run a trickle of water through those faucets, as running water does not have the ability to pool up and freeze.
+If you are aware of a severe cold snap coming, open any cabinetry that contains pipes that are part of an outside wall, such as in a kitchen or bathroom.
+For the duration of the cold snap, keep the cabinets open and run a trickle of water through those faucets, as running water cannot pool up and freeze.

 Make the call.
-Lastly, in the event you have a burst pipe or pipes, call Rapid Recovery Service!
+Lastly, in the event you have a burst pipe or frozen pipes, call Rapid Recovery Service!